Student Intern Profiles

 Protection of Children

-Kellisia will intern with Dream Ghana in her home country.
+Kellisia will intern with Dream Ghana.
 Specifically, she will support the legal efforts of the Human Rights Advocacy Centre in Ghana to work on behalf of school-related gender-based violence.

 Refugees & Immigration